 As reported earlier last year, the BSDB has introduced the Cheryll Tickle Medal, which will be awarded annually to a mid-career, female scientist for her outstanding achievements in the field of Developmental Biology.
 The BSDB is proud to announce the inaugural awardee Prof. Abigail Saffron Tucker.
-The medal will be presented at the BSCB/BSDB Spring Meeting 2016 where Abigail will present the Cheryll Tickle Award Lecture.
+The medal was handed over to Abigail at the BSCB/BSDB Spring Meeting 2016 where she presented the Cheryll Tickle Award Lecture (available on YouTube), and a post-award interview was published in Development.

 Note that this post was first published in the BSDB Newletter 2015 which can be downloaded (together with newsletters of the last 10 years) here.